nmakel/i3-gnome/README.md

 # Configuration

 `i3-gnome` assumes your i3 configuration file is located at `~/.config/i3/config`.
-You may need to change this in `/usr/bin/i3-gnome` if it is elsewhere.
+You may need to change this in `files/i3-gnome`, and re-run `sudo make install` if it is elsewhere.

 If present, `i3-gnome` will run `xrdb -merge` on `~/.Xresources`.
 Additionally, `i3-gnome` will also execute `~/.config/i3/gsettings.sh`, where, for example, you could place various `gsettings` commands in order to configure GNOME and GNOME Flashback.